Ian "H" Watkins: Personal life

+Watkins was born in Llwynypia, Mid Glamorgan, Wales, on 8 May 1976.
+From 1994 to 1995 he attended Pontypridd College and took a foundation course in Fine Art & Design.

 On 3 January 2007, Watkins came out as gay in an interview with The Sun newspaper.
-His interview was published the same day he entered the Celebrity Big Brother house.
+His interview was published on the day he entered the Celebrity Big Brother house.
 During his tenure with Steps, Watkins was involved in a relationship with the group's manager, Tim Byrne.
 Watkins was in a relationship with Craig Ryder from 2007 until November 2017.
-On 6 March 2016, they became fathers to twin sons, Macsen and Cybi Ryder-Watkins, born via a surrogate.
-Watkins was named on the 2017 Pink List of leading Welsh LGBT figures.
+In 2016, they became fathers to twin sons, born via a surrogate.
+As of November 2020, Watkins has been in a relationship with dancer-turned-tour-manager Tom Hope.
+Watkins was named on the Wales Online 2017 Pinc List of leading Welsh LGBT figures.
+In December 2024 Watkins and Hope were featured on BBC's Celebrity Escape to the Country.

 Misidentification

-In November 2013, it was reported that Watkins had been receiving hate mail through Twitter from people confusing him with Lostprophets singer Ian Watkins, who had recently pleaded guilty to sex offences involving children.
+In November 2013, it was reported that Watkins had been receiving hate mail through Twitter from people confusing him with Lostprophets' singer of the same name and nationality, Ian Watkins, who had recently pleaded guilty to sex offences involving children.
 H received a public apology in court from E!
 Entertainment Television for having used his photo to illustrate a story about the Lostprophets singer.
 After the misidentification, H was said to be pursuing legal action after his image appeared next to stories about the other Ian Watkins' crimes through searches on Google News.
+The incident was parodied by comedic musical act Kunt and the Gang in their song "The Wrong Ian Watkins" in 2015.